It’s a beautiful day to talk about the many potential health benefits of anise.

 This is another symptom of menopause.

-However, the studies were conducted on rats, so more research should be done if it has the same effect on humans.
+However, the studies were conducted on rats, so more research should be done to see if it has the same effect on humans.

 What’s more interesting about anethole is that it may be able to keep blood sugar levels in check.